yuanqing-wang/eng110/README.md

 | W7D1 | Examples of Research Essay Questions (30 min) <br> What makes a good research questions (30 min) | | |
 | W7D2 | Discussion of Genre and Design (45 min) | | |
 | W11D2 |  Brainstorm: Audience Strategy|

-## Open Education Statement
-All notes of this class will be published in on this website under Creative Commons CC0 License.
-Should you wish to improve the course materials, submit _issues_ or _pull requests_ to this GitHub repo.
-This is a **ZERO Textbook Cost** course.
-Links to all mateirals will be accesible on this GitHub repo and website.

 ## Course Learning Outcomes
 - Explore and analyze, in writing and reading, a variety of genres and rhetorical situations.